panther-labs/panther/docs/gitbook/log-analysis/rules/panther-cli.md

 ## Installation

-The `panther_analysis_tool` is available on pip!
+The `panther_analysis_tool` is available on pip and can be installed with the following command:

-Simply install with:

 ```bash
 pip3 install panther-analysis-tool